ouarrho/Ouarrho/README.md

 - Our mission is to create a safe and peaceful haven where everyone is welcome, regardless of their background, race, or gender.
 But we're not just a platform for exploring and investing in precious assets.
 We're also committed to creating a world where wealth is always active and growing.
 By contributing to real businesses and making safe investments in various domains, we ensure the continuity and growth of our collective wealth.
 - we will be happy by joining us today and become a part of a community that values security, trust, and growth.
 Together, we can create a new world where everyone has the opportunity to thrive.
 - Join us today and become an Edner! ❤️

-# 🔥 About Zeryab
-- I'm currently working on a project called Zeryab, which is a tool that gives users the ability to create beautiful apps easily.
-Zeryab is built with Node.js, Rust, and other programming languages, and it includes a variety of tools and features to help developers build better apps faster with their preferred programming language.

 # 🦞 Rustacean
 - I'm a Rustacean and I'm really interested in Rust as a programming language.
 I find Rust to be a powerful and expressive language that's well-suited for a wide range of applications, including systems programming, web development, and more.